NetApp/harvest/ARCHITECTURE.md

 Exporters write metrics to an external data source (usually time-series database).
 They will read the metrics from a Matrix instance passed to them by collectors, encode them to the required format and send to the database.

 The way "sending" is done, can be quite different.
 For example, the [InfluxDB exporter](cmd/exporters/influxdb/README.md) will simply push (HTTP PUT request) to the InfluxDB, while the [Prometheus exporter](cmd/exporters/prometheus/README.md) will expose the metrics on an HTTP server and wait for Prometheus scrapers to collect them.

-If you are courageous, run `harvest new exporter` to write your own exporter.

 ## Data Structures